VainF/Diff-Pruning/README.md

 ## Pruning with DDIM codebase

 This example shows how to prune a DDPM model pre-trained on CIFAR-10 using the [DDIM codebase](https://github.com/ermongroup/ddim).
-Note that Diffusers does not support [``skip_type='quad'``](https://github.com/ermongroup/ddim/issues/3) in DDIM, you may get slightly worse FID scores with Diffusers for both pre-trained models (FID=4.5) and pruned models (FID=5.6).
+Since that Diffusers do not support [``skip_type='quad'``](https://github.com/ermongroup/ddim/issues/3) in DDIM, you may get slightly worse FID scores with Diffusers for both pre-trained models (FID=4.5) and pruned models (FID=5.6).
 We are working on this to implement the quad strategy for Diffusers.
 For reproducibility, we provide our original **but unorganized** exp code for the paper in [exp_code](exp_code).

 ```bash
 cd exp_code